vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 **No copying, no symlinks**: `view-guard-proto` is the only source of `.proto` files.

 - `view-guard-edge` imports `view-guard-proto/go` as a Go module dependency
-- `kvm-agent` imports `view-guard-proto/go` as a Go module dependency
+- `user-vm-api` imports `view-guard-proto/go` as a Go module dependency
 - All repos depend on this single source - no manual sync needed

 ### SaaS APIs: Proto vs HTTP